 COVID-19 is the name of the illness caused by a type of coronavirus that has not previously been seen in humans.
 It’s part of the same virus family as the common cold and more serious diseases such as SARS.

-The main symptoms are fever, followed by a dry cough, which may then develop into shortness of breath.
+The main symptoms are fever, followed by a dry cough, and loss of normal taste and smell (anosmia).

 In most cases, symptoms are mild.
 Some people may even be unaware they have it and have no significant symptoms.
 This is one of the reasons the disease may have been able to spread so quickly and why it has proven difficult to contain.